paddygriffin/CountdownNumberGame/README.md

 This is where **reverse polish notation** comes in.RPN is a mathematical notation in which every operator follows all of its operands so doesnt matter which order.
-However to be a valid RPN equation you must for example have at least 2 numbers on the stack than the operator and the end of the stack has one number
+However to be a valid RPN equation you must for example have at least 2 numbers on the stack than the operator and the end of the stack has one operator

 ### Issues
 Crashed when too many numbers due to memeory.